renovatebot/renovate/docs/usage/configuration-options.md

 ## platformGitCredentialsFile

-When `platformGitCredentialsFile` is enabled, Renovate won't pass the gitlab token throught the URL but configure git to use the `.git-credentials` file.
+When `platformGitCredentialsFile` is enabled, Renovate won't pass the gitlab token through the URL and instead configure git to use a `.git-credentials` file.
-It is useful if you are using a private gitlab and it is configured such as the HTTPS is configured for something else as HTTPS authentication (Kerberos authentication for example).
+It is useful if you cannot pass credentials through the URL, such as when the HTTPS is configured for something else like Kerberos as HTTPS authentication.

-It runs the command `git config credential.helper store` and then write, if it doesn't exist, the file `.git-credentials` with `https://oauth2:<TOKEN>@<ENDPOINT>`
+It runs the command `git config credential.helper store` and then writes the file `~/.git-credentials` with `https://oauth2:<TOKEN>@<ENDPOINT> if it doesn't already exist`.
+This feature will not work if a `~/.git-credentials` file already exists.

 ## postUpdateOptions